 Due to the complexity of the diaphragms the diaphragm demands were assessed using the Grillage Method as recommended in the Guidelines.
 It is essentially an automated strut and tie analysis method to obtain demands.
 Capacities were determined using Appendix A of NZS 3101:2006.
-Refer to Figure 4-2 for a plan view of a typical grillage model.
+Refer to Figure 4.2 for a Typical Floor Grillage model.

-Figure 4-2 Grillage model
+Figure 4.2- Typical Floor Grillage model